amitmerchant1990/correo/README.md

 ## Features

-- Run Gmail right from the Taskbar(in Windows) or from the Menubar(in macOS).
+* Run Gmail right from the Taskbar(in Windows) or from the Menubar(in macOS).
-- App will keep alive in tray for quick usage.
+* App will keep alive in tray for quick usage.
-- Uses Gmail's UI for mobile so it's best to use within menubar/taskbar.
+* Uses Gmail's UI for mobile so it's best to use within menubar/taskbar.
+* Cross platform
+  - Windows, macOS and Linux ready.

 ## How To Use